isomerpages/dis-dotc/_wip/Trackr.md

 <img style="width: 60%;" height="auto" width="100%" alt="" src="/images/Asset_5_3x.png">
 </div>
 <p></p>
-<p><a href="https://stg.app.trackr.gov.sg" rel="noopener nofollow" target="_blank">Trackr</a> is
-an essential tool that empowers government users to efficiently manage and track their physical assets.
-Its robust features—ranging from real-time tracking and comprehensive asset management to barcode integration and reporting—make it an invaluable resource for enhancing productivity in the public sector.</p>
+<p>Trackr is an essential tool that equips government users to efficiently
+manage and track their operational metrics and resources.
+Its powerful features—ranging from real-time tracking and streamlined activity management to automated computations and intuitive monitoring views—make it a cornerstone for improving productivity and decision-making in the public sector.</p>
-<p>By simplifying workflows and improving accountability, Trackr helps public
+<p>By reducing manual efforts and enhancing data accessibility, Trackr enables
-servants focus on what truly matters: delivering impactful results for their communities.
-Whether you’re a new user or a seasoned adopter, embracing Trackr will enhance your ability to navigate the complexities of asset management in modern government operations.</p>
+public servants to focus on delivering impactful results for their communities.
+Whether you are just beginning or an experienced user, adopting Trackr ensures you are well-prepared to navigate the complexities of modern government operations.</p>
 <p></p>
-<p>Trackr is available in mobile view, allowing users to access it via their
-mobile devices</p>
-<p></p>
-<p>Singpass login allows Trackr to be 100% accessible by everyone in the
-ground units</p>
-<p></p>
-<p>Users can create/edit activities that count towards specified tracking
-metrics</p>
-<p></p>
-<p>Users can add/edit/remove attendance records for activities applicable
-for them</p>
-<p></p>
-<p>Tracking metrics are automatically computed based on the activity and
-attendance records for all individuals</p>
-<p></p>
-<p>Users can easily view and monitor tracking metrics on various levels,
-i.e. individual and team</p>
 <p></p>